jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ## Course Objectives
 This course will introduce students to theoretical and applied aspects of timeseries analysis through lectures, homework, and a second-quarter project.
 Following this course students should be able to:
-1. Understand fundamental duality between time- and frequency- domain representation of signals
+1. Understand fundamental duality between time- and frequency- domain representation of signals.
-1. Understand fundamentals of sampling and aliasing
+1. Understand fundamentals of sampling and aliasing.
-1. Access publicly-available timeseries datasets and prepare them for analyses that appropriately consider repeated measurements of individual patients at different nominal times
+1. Access publicly-available timeseries datasets and prepare them for analyses that appropriately consider repeated measurements of individual patients at different nominal times.
-1. Apply common linear and nonlinear signal conditioning approaches to noisy data
+1. Apply common linear and nonlinear signal conditioning approaches to noisy data.
-1. Calculate common estimates of time-varying spectral energy and other summary statistics
+1. Calculate common estimates of time-varying spectral energy and other summary statistics.
-1. Design and train a simple classifier that can predict changes in time-varying signal energy
+1. Design and train a simple classifier that can predict changes in time-varying signal energy.

 ## Grading
 1. Homework (50%) will consist of math problems and will help students develop analytical and programming skills.